Hand and Power Tools, Powder-Actuated Tools, and Concrete Work

 Concrete Placement and Formwork

 Concrete placement involves pump trucks, ready-mix trucks, buggies, vibrators, hose crews, rebar, forms, and finishers.
-Pump hoses can whip during blockages or pressure changes.
-Establish exclusion zones and communication between pump operator, hose crew, and signal person.
-Workers should not stand in pinch points between trucks, pumps, forms, and fixed objects.
+Pump hoses can whip violently during blockages or pressure changes, so establish exclusion zones and clear communication among pump operator, hose crew, and signal person, and keep workers out of pinch points between trucks, pumps, forms, and fixed objects.

-Formwork and shoring must support imposed loads until the concrete reaches required strength and the system is released according to the plan.
-Field changes, missing ties, premature stripping, overloaded decks, or unapproved penetrations can lead to collapse.
-The CHST should confirm that formwork inspections and engineering requirements are being followed, especially before large placements.
+Formwork and shoring must support all imposed loads until the concrete reaches the strength required by the plan, and may be stripped only when the engineer or competent person authorizes it; field changes, missing ties, premature stripping, overloaded decks, or unapproved penetrations cause collapse.
+Confirm formwork inspections and engineering requirements are followed, especially before large pours.

 Silica, Rebar, and Concrete Burns

-Wet concrete is caustic and can cause serious skin and eye burns.
-Gloves, boots, eye protection, long sleeves where appropriate, washing facilities, and prompt removal of contaminated clothing are practical controls.
-Exposed rebar and dowels create impalement hazards and should be guarded with protective caps or covers designed to resist impalement when workers can fall or move onto them.
+Wet concrete is caustic (high pH) and causes serious skin and eye burns, so use gloves, boots, eye protection, washing facilities, and prompt removal of contaminated clothing.
+Exposed rebar and dowels create impalement hazards and must be capped with impalement-rated protective covers where workers can fall or move onto them.

 Housekeeping and Production Pressure

-A fast job is not successful if workers had to remove the controls that made it possible to do safely.
+A fast job is not a success if workers had to remove the controls that made it safe.

 A worker removes a grinder guard because it blocks access to a tight corner.
 What should the CHST do?

-Which concrete operation control best addresses respirable crystalline silica during drilling?
+Which control best addresses respirable crystalline silica during concrete drilling?